uil comment info

 Walking, for hiking enthusiasts

 For nature lovers and walkers, the hiking trails around Lake Annecy are a fantastic option.
 Numerous signposted paths offer panoramic views and routes suitable for all levels.
 Walking is a free activity that allows you to discover the local flora and fauna.
-Popular trails include Roc de Chère, Tournette and Semnoz.
+Popular trails include the Roc de Chère, the Roselière de Duingt and the Semnoz.
 Maps and guides are available from reception at our campsites on Lake Annecy.

 campings annecy